marcosb74/marcosb74/README.md

 <h2> ©️ Credits </h2>

-- eichenbergerche for the amazing guide on how to set up the stats reports!
+- eichenbergerche for the amazing guide on how to set up the stat reports!
 [Guide](https://github.com/eichenbergerche/github-readme-stats-tuto)
 - To "visitor-badge.laobi.icu" for the badge on views!